galtproject/galtproject-docs/en/Whitepaper.md

 - short or long term rental;
 - mortgage.
 It can be issued in Stablecoins.
 The calculation of payments and the procedure for transferring a real estate token in case of violation of the payment schedule is determined by a smart contract;
 - real-estate insurance;
 - collective investment and construction management.
 For the construction of the property, a DAO can be created.
 The DAO Token Holders vote for contractor selection and construction financing.
-After the construction is completed, they receive shared ownership of the property.
+After the construction is completed, they receive shared ownership of the property;
+- use ERC20 tokens as shares in co-op.
+Token holders can vote and decide on a board.

 ## Creating property records, property protection and use cases on the territories without existing states in single decentralized registry
 There are the territories that are out of a state's sovereignty and the territories the rights to which were renounced by the state.
 They're called "Terra nullius" or "nobody's land".
 Examples of such territories are Bir Tawil in Africa and Marie Byrd Land in Antarctica, to name a few.
 Due to their isolated geographical position, associated risks, and harsh climate conditions, the settlement of such territories implies substantial financial expenses and a high likelihood of losing investments.
 Neither states themselves, nor private enterprises and investors are ready to do this.
 However, with sufficient financial resources, it's possible to create anything one could imagine in these territories: cities, industries, commercial centers, tax-free areas, etc.